papertrail/remote_syslog/README.md

 the syslog tag (program name).
 RFCs 3164 and 5424 limit the tag to 32 characters.
 Longer filenames are truncated to 32 characters.

+After changing the configuration file, restart `remote_syslog` using the init script or by manually killing and restarting the process.
+For example:

+    /etc/init.d/remote_syslog restart

 ## Advanced Configuration (Optional)

 Here's an [advanced config] which uses all options.